dustinpfister/hexo_sitesource/source/_posts/hexo-tags-structureddata-keywords.md

 layout: post
 categories: hexo
 id:8
-updated:2017-4-4 8:23:56
+updated:2017-4-4 10:3:51
-version:1.0
+version:2.1
 ---

 {% mytags_postwords !js_core,!hexo_core,SEO,hexo&#32;tags,keywords %}

+## Important update

+Because I am new to Search Engine Optimization, and boggling, I can not assure that the quality of this post is top notch.
+In fact I can not confirm that it has any value at all at least with respect to SEO.
+It may still have value as an example on how to write hexo tags, but I all [ready have a post](https://dustinpfister.github.io/2017/02/04/hexo-tags/) on this that is more appropriate.
+From what I have gathered recently, keywords may have very little if any impact at helping to improve site rank at Google, or any search engine for that matter.
+I am also not sure if doing something like this may result in some kind of penalty, as such for now at least I am not doing this on my posts until I learn more about keywords, and SEO in general.

+As such in time I may completely re-write this post, for now you have been advised.

+<!-- more -->

 So I am still pretty new to Search Engine Optimization, as such I have just started fiddling with structured data for what it is worth.
 For now I am on a mission to see if I can gain some organic traffic without promotion at all.
 A fools quest maybe, but I am noticing that I am manging to get on the first page of some queries already, so maybe not.

-<!-- more -->

 ## The basic starting markup.